 My general rule of thumb is to start with whatever requires the hottest temperature or the longest cook time and get that going.
 Work your way down to whatever doesn’t need cooking (like a salad dressing or assembling a salad).

-A food processor is a bit of an investment, but will save you so much time when it comes to meal prep.
+A food processor will save you so much time when it comes to meal prep.
 I use the grating option to grate entire cabbages, beets or carrots in 30 seconds flat.
 I also use it to mix sauces, make avocado pudding, banana nice cream, and more!

 I use the large Cuisinart food processor because I find it’s not actually that big, and the small one just doesn’t fit enough.